MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 ### Q: Once my organization is connected to Azure AD, will it update Azure Boards work items, pull requests, and other pieces where I'm referenced in the system with my new ID?

-A: Yes, all pieces in the system are updated with the new ID when a user’s ID is mapped from their personal email to their work email.
+A: Yes, all pieces in the system are updated with the new ID when a user's ID is mapped from their personal email to their work email.

 ### Q: What if I get a warning about members who will lose access to the organization?